RayaneTroudi/ACTUARIAL_PROJECT/README.md

 ## This project consists of a pricing of a weather insurance : the risk is the rain.

-### See the paper on the code directly for more information
+### See the paper on the code directly for more informations